5quinque/notes/Computing/UNIX/diskspace.md

 for i in G M K; do du -ah | grep [0-9]$i | sort -nr -k 1; done | head -n 11
 ```

+There may be more POSIX compliant version of `du` located in `/usr/xpg4/bin` that can be of use.

 ## Find total size of all files older than 365 days

 ```bash